 There are several types of airbags common to just about every vehicle.
-The two front airbags typically include a driver’s side airbag in the steering wheel/column and a front seat passenger airbag in the dash.
+The two front airbags typically include a driver’s side airbag in the steering wheel/column and a front-seat passenger airbag in the dash.
 Side-impact airbags in the form of roof-rail airbags or side-curtain airbags are commonly found in newer model vehicles.
 These airbags help protect the occupant during rollover and side-impact crashes.

 Other Types of Airbags

 There are several new innovations in airbag safety over the last few years.
 The seatbelt airbag deploys from the seams of the seatbelt to cushion the occupants in the backseat is a newer type of airbag.
-The front-center airbag is an airbag that ejects from the center console to prevent occupants in the front seat from hitting each-other.
-Knee airbags deploy under the dashboard to protect the knees in collision.
+The front-center airbag is an airbag that ejects from the center console to prevent occupants in the front seat from hitting each other.
+Knee airbags deploy under the dashboard to protect the knees in a collision.
 The panoramic sunroof airbag is an airbag that helps to prevent people from being ejected through the sunroof.
 The pedestrian airbag is an airbag that comes out of the hood to protect pedestrians from hitting the windshield.
 All of these

 Traditional airbags have proven to be an important safety feature on vehicles.
 Today there are many new innovations in airbag technology.
 It will be interesting to see if these new innovations are as effective in reducing serious injury and/or death as the traditional airbags.